 - Keep proof that you were a passenger on the bus, so hold on to your ticket or bus pass if you have one

 - Keep a record of when, where and how the accident occurred

 - If possible, take photographs of the scene of the accident - this can validate your account of events

-If after your accident you wish to pursue your claim for personal injury, the medical records will help form the basis of your claim.
-You will still have to attend a further medical as part of the personal injury claims process.
+If after your accident you wish to pursue your claim for personal injury, your medical records will also help form the basis of your claim.

 You have until 3 years after the accident to make a claim, so it does not stop you if you have already let time slip by, but the quicker you act the better your chances of a successful claim.

 What if you did not get the driver's name, driver number or the bus licence plate?

 - for any pain and suffering